A triumphant return for Italian conductor Noseda as US orchestra receives rare La Scala ovation

 The mutual appreciation has deepened with the intensity of the European tour.

 “I always respected my players,’’ Noseda said.
-“Now, I not only respect them, I love them, because I saw the discipline and the ethics of the music-making every single day.”
+“Now, I not only respect them, I love them, because I see the discipline and the ethics of the music-making every single day.”

 Credit: AP